All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Can be used once or twice daily

-• Compatible with most skincare routines; apply before moisturizer and sunscreen
+• Compatible with most skincare routines. apply before moisturizer and sunscreen

-The most comprehensive protocol uses both routes: injectable GHK-Cu and BPC-157 for systemic benefits, plus topical GHK-Cu for direct skin surface application.
+The most thorough protocol uses both routes: injectable GHK-Cu and BPC-157 for systemic benefits, plus topical GHK-Cu for direct skin surface application.
 This addresses skin health from the inside out and the outside in. topical vs injectable peptides

 The Protocol: Phase by Phase